LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 So today we are going to use a portfolio website from Joshua Fluke's original tutorial and turn it into a blogging platform.

 And who knows maybe he will make a video about that himself.
 For now we are going to expand on what has already been done.
-So I have made my forked version and done a pull request.
+So I have made my forked version and  plan on making a pull request.
 It may or may not be accepted.
-So I will give you a link to my fork.
+So I will give you [a link to my fork.]()

-_______INSERT LINK_______

 ## Install the dependencies ##